852jjj/TPepPro/README.md

 The prediction result of the test sample pair is saved in an XLS file with the following format:

-- `序号`: Ordinal number representing the sample pair.
+- `index`: Ordinal number representing the sample pair.
 - `receptor`: Receptor ID.
 - `peptide`: Peptide ID.
 - `label`: Classification of sample pairs (1 for interactive, 0 for non-interactive).